Ari-x-x/my-codef-site/content/gallery/_index.md

 ---
-title: "Gallery"
+title: "Virtual Cafe"
 date: 2021-07-06T23:59:58+01:00
 draft: false
 ---

 Here is out little spam of our lovely cafe with some lovely jazz music!
+Use this zone to relax and unwind.

 {{< youtube K2Q6YO3Ez44 >}}